And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plane.

 Guantanamo Bay is causing immeasurable damage to our reputation as a defender of democracy and a beacon of human rights around the world.

-I get again am forced to say no.
+Again, I'm forced to say no.

 It is exactly the same thing that's going on here.

-First off, I mean this this is just this is the uh idiotic Senator McCain, who wants to be president, says there's no doubt that the U.S. has an image problem because of allegations of abuse and torture at Gitmo.
+Senator McCain, who wants to be president, says there's no doubt that the U.S. has an image problem because of allegations of abuse and torture at Gitmo.

-The military prison will be needed for years to come, Rumsfeld said yesterday there's no alternative location to hold and interrogate the suspected terrorists held there.
+There's no alternative location to hold and interrogate the suspected terrorists held there.

-He said, I don't know any place where we uh have infrastructure that's appropriate for that sizable group of people.
+He said, I don't know any place where we have infrastructure that's appropriate for that sizable group of people.

 McCain said there's no doubt the U.S. has an image problem because of allegations of abuse.

-However, he added the key to this is to move the uh judicial process forward so that these individuals will be brought to trial for any crime that they are accused of rather than residing in the Guantanamo facility in perpetuity.
+However, he added the key to this is to move the judicial process forward so that these individuals will be brought to trial for any crime that they are accused of rather than residing in the Guantanamo facility in perpetuity.

-So bring them to try it.
+So bring them to try.

 It's just idiotic.

-Uh Arlan Spector, the Senate Judiciary Committee chairman, has called hearings today to clarify the legal rights of those prisoners.
+As lawmakers of both parties continue to question whether the government should close the U.S. military detention center at Gitmo, Arlen Specter, the Senate Judiciary Committee chairman, has called hearings today to clarify the legal rights of those prisoners.

 Legal scholars have argued for months over whether detainees at the Gitmo base should receive the protections afforded to prisoners of war or be classified as enemy combatants, as the Bush administration has argued, which drastically limits their rights.

-For these people at Guantanamo Bay.
+So McCain wants trials and Specter wants hearings for these people at Guantanamo Bay.

-Gotta take a break.
+Got to take a break.

-Oh, by the way, uh I was just told that we're having some uh uh problems with the website and the Ditto Cam.
+Oh, by the way, I was just told that we're having some problems with the website and the Dittocam speed problems, probably bandwidth problems.

-I don't know what they are.
+We don't know what they are.

-We're tracking them down, we're working on them.
+We're working on them.

-Be cool, be patient, we are aware of it.
+We are aware of it.

 Mullings continues.